bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 };
 ~~~

-In this case Alice creates a Commit containing a AppSync proposal adding
+In the first use case described in the Protocol Overview, Alice creates a Commit
-Bob@b.example, and Add proposals for all Bob's MLS clients.
-Alice includes the
+containing an AppSync proposal adding Bob@b.example, and Add proposals for all
-Welcome message which will be sent for Bob, a GroupInfo object for the hub
+Bob's MLS clients.
+Alice includes the Welcome message which will be sent for
-provider, and complete `ratchet_tree` extension.
+Bob, a GroupInfo object for the hub provider, and complete `ratchet_tree`
+extension.

 ~~~ tls
 enum {